minhhung96966/AWS-DVA-C02/README.md

 CRR - Global resilience improvements
 CRR - Latency reduction

+#### 1.4.11.3.
+[DEMO] Cross-Region Replication of an S3 Static Website

+1. Create new source bucket:

+   bucket name: sourcebucketac7121996

+2. Enable static website hosting for source bucket

+   Set index.html, error.html

+3. Go to Permission

+   Uncheck block all public access

+   Edit bucket policy

+4. Create new destination bucket:

+   bucket name: destinationbucketac7121996

+   Choose different region with source bucket

+   Uncheck block all public access

+5. Enable static website hosting for destination bucket

+   Set index.html, error.html

+6. Go to Permission

+   Edit bucket policy

+7. Go to source bucket -> management -> Create replication rule

+   Enable bucket versioning

+   Replication rule name: staticwebsiteDR

+   Status: enabled

+   Source bucket scope: Apply to all objects in the bucket

+   Destination: Choose a bucket in this account (sourcebucketac7121996) and Enable bucket versioning

+   IAM role: Create new Role

+   Encryption: uncheck

+   Destination storage class: uncheck

+   Additional replication options: uncheck

+8. Go to source bucket -> add files

+   Now we can access website: http://sourcebucketac7121996.s3-website-us-east-1.amazonaws.com/

+9. Go to destination bucket:

+   We can see objects from source bucket are replicated to destination bucket

+   Now we can access website: http://destinationbucketac7121996.s3-website.us-east-2.amazonaws.com/

+10. Go to source bucket -> add files again with same name with previous file -> destination will change also

 ### 1.4.12.
 S3 Presigned URL

 A way to give another person or application access to a object inside an S3